 Additional reading and resources that may be of interest:

-- How to Start a Community Supported or Urban Agriculture Project
+- Steps to Creating a Community Garden or Expand Urban Agriculture at a Brownfields Site

 - Brownfields and Urban Agriculture: Interim Guidelines for Safe Gardening Practices is a document containing the input of experts from academia, state and local governments, and nonprofits on how to safely grow food on former brownfield sites.